 Attention!
 Dropping this class may affect your funding in a negative way!
 You could owe money to the college and/or federal government.
 Please check with the Financial Aid Office before making a decision.

 TESTING CENTER POLICIES

 The Testing Center is in the Palmer Memorial Library.
-To Take a Test: Students must arrive on time and present a TC picture ID.
+(Temporarily in the Media Center) To Take a Test: Students must arrive on time and present a TC picture ID.

 The student must know: